-It offers up to 60 minutes of charge, though the run time decreases as you work over the carpet, or activate Boost mode, at just 12 minutes.
+With a lightweight, cordless design, this particular vacuum is loaded with the latest DuoClean Powerfins setup, Multi-Flex technology, and the Anti-Allergen Seal (washable HEPA filter) that make it a winner across the board.
+It offers up to 60 minutes of charge, though the run time decreases to 12 minutes as you go over carpet or activate Boost mode.
 Charging is as simple as plugging into the removable battery on the vacuum or fully separating the battery to charge on a countertop.

 Good to know

-No complaints performance-wise, but I found the Multi-Flex technology to be underwhelming, and gave me less control over the movements to get low under furniture.
-The Multi-Flex was handy, however, in enabling the vacuum to store stable and compact without having to remove the handheld, as it folds over into one piece.
+While Jaclyn had no complaints performance-wise, we found the Multi-Flex technology to be underwhelming, with less control than we needed over the movements to get low under furniture.
+The Multi-Flex was handy, however, as it allows the vac to fold over into one piece for storage.

 Good to know